elunna/nerfhack-changelog/README.md

 * skeleton/shade slow attack is ineffective vs undead
 * soldiers get half as many C-and-K-rations and cannot load both types of rations (K-Mod)
 * soldiers and their higher ranks get level, speed, AC, and MR boosts (K-Mod)
-* Soldiers can generate with shuriken
+* soldiers can generate with shuriken
 * sewer rats hide under objects (xnh)
 * scorpions are tiny
 * shades get 20MR
+* shapechangers turn back to their base form when killed (SLASH'EM)
-* Shapechangers hold level-appropriate form longer, out-of-depth only briefly (Fourk).
+* shapechangers hold level-appropriate form longer, out-of-depth only briefly (Fourk).
 * shopkeeper base level has been raised to 13 (xnh)
-* Shopkeepers get a wand of sleep instead of striking (Evil)
+* shopkeepers get a wand of sleep instead of striking (Evil)
-* Shopkeepers get extra defensive items (SLASHEM).
+* shopkeepers get extra defensive items (SLASHEM).
 * shopkeepers and priests are colored yellow (xnh)
 * titans can see invisible (FIQ)
 * titans resist death magic (SLASHEM)